 The ICAN program also accepts individuals whose criminal conduct was motivated by a life skills deficit.
 However, this basis for admittance is narrow.
 Such applicants will typically be younger (25-years-old or less), have little to no criminal history, and have grown-up in a fractured family environment where issues of drug abuse, domestic violence, and poor family and parental guidance existed.
 As such, applicants who have a criminal history (beyond limited misdemeanor convictions) should refrain from applying on this basis.
+Please see the YOUCAN program details below to determine whether the YOUCAN program is a better fit.
+The ICAN/YOUCAN team will consider both programs for applicants, when appropriate, even if they only apply to one of the programs.

-The ICAN program also encourages Veterans to apply for possible admission into the program.
+The ICAN program also encourages Veterans to apply for possible admission into the program and may refer defense counsel to the Arizona District Court Veteran's Program for consideration when applicable.
 The Veteran need not have an on-going addiction problem, mental health issue, or life skills deficit that substantially contributed to his/her underlying criminal conduct; however, the Veteran must otherwise qualify for the program as to eligible offense(s), criminal history, and residency in Southern Arizona.
 Additionally, the ICAN Committee will look to whether eligible Veterans may benefit from participation in the program by receiving ongoing support, such as referrals to employment, housing, and other public benefits and Veteran resources.